 Professor Fernandez Anderson’s research explores social mobilization as a possible path towards social change.
 With this goal in mind she has researched human rights movements demanding justice for human rights abuses as well as reproductive rights movements and their struggle to decriminalize abortion in the Southern Cone.
-She has published her work in the Journal of Women, Politics and Policy, and Politics, Groups and Identities.
+She has published her work in the Journal of Women, Politics and Policy, and Politics, Groups and Identities and NACLA.

-She is currently working on a book manuscript on abortion reform in Argentina, Chile and Uruguay.
-In an attempt to explain the presence or lack of abortion reform in these three countries, Professor Fernandez Anderson focuses on the role alliances between civil society actors and sympathetic allies in government have played in the struggle for decriminalization, and the conditions that have allowed or prevented these collaborations from happening.
+Her book Fighting for Abortion Rights in Latin America: Social Movements, State Allies and Institutions (Routledge 2020) explores abortion reform in Uruguay, Chile and Argentina.
+It focuses on the role alliances between civil society actors and sympathetic allies in government have played in the struggle for the legalization of abortion, and the conditions that have allowed or prevented these collaborations from happening.

-Professor Fernandez Anderson is Mount Holyoke's advisor for the Five College Certificate on Health and Reproductive Justice.
+Professor Fernandez Anderson is Mount Holyoke's advisor for the Five College Reproductive Health Rights and Justice Certificate Program.